The Importance of Knowing How to Calculate a Mortgage

 So in the scenario above, we’d come up with $583.33.
 This would be the interest portion of your monthly mortgage payment.
 Pretty basic stuff here.
 No algebra required!

-But times have changed, and now everyone wants to pay off their mortgages.
+But times have changed, and now everyone wants to pay off their mortgages early.
 Funny how things change…

 How Do You Calculate the Entire Payment, Including Principal?

-- The formula is a bit more complex
+- The entire monthly payment formula is a bit more complex

 Most people probably don’t care nor want to know this second part, but I figured I’d share just to cover all the bases and blow your mind.